lemurs/guide2/Estimates.md

 5. 10% - 2.60 - 8 Days

+### Using Metrics

+Estimates need no longer be static goals that are either hit or missed, but living metrics that give continuous insight into the ongoing status of a project and performance of its team, not just in hitting estimates, but it making estimates in the first place.

+Feeding data such as how many issues of a given difficulty are actually closed in a given day, and how long it actually took to close them lets you not only see how closely performance matches estimates, but how many issues were reclassfied at a higher difficulty, and how long into working on the problem did it become apparent to revise the estimate.

+What's important are not the minutes it takes to flip the switch on an implementation, but the time it takes upon dedicating oneself to solving that problem to closing its issue.
+If a five minute implementation took 3 days of walking around in frustrated circles to achieve, it's a 3 day problem.

 ### Notes

 1. __Issue Trackers__ are numerous.
 Pick a good one.
 I recommend GitHub.